SatrioHalim/Aureon-Le-Parfum/README.md

 - 🧴 Product Showcase for premium perfume collections ✅

-- 🛒 Add to Cart System using JavaScript 🔃
+- 🛒 Add to Cart System using JavaScript ✅

 - 📱 Responsive Design for desktop, tablet and mobile ✅

 - ⚡ Lightweight, no frameworks — fully built with Vanilla JS ✅

+- 💳 Payment gateway (midtrans sandbox) for product checkout 🔃

 ## Tech Stack